Bharanikkavu

-Bharanikkavu is a Panchayat in Alappuzha district in the Indian state of Kerala.
+Bharanikkavu is a Panchayat in Kayamkulam legislative assembly in Alappuzha district in the Indian state of Kerala.
 The Village by the same name is a part of it.

 The name is derived from the historic Bharanikkavu Devi temple situated here.

 Demographics

 The 2001 Census of India found that Bharanikkavu had a population of 15715, with 7374 males and 8341 females.